Informfully/Documentation/docs/source/app.rst

 Article Rating
 --------------

-The app allows each user to react and rate the item recommendations they are provided with.
+The app allows each user to react to and rate the item recommendations they are provided with.
-On the bottom of each item, there are a thumbs up and thumbs down icon (see the below picture on the left and center).
+On the bottom of each item, there are a thumbs-up and thumbs-down icon (see the picture below on the left and center).
 In addition to expressing their like or dislike of a certain item, experimenters can choose to either enable or disable a rating survey.
-This survey allows users to further specify what the exact reasons were for why they liked or disliked a certain item recommendation.
+This survey allows users to further specify the exact reasons why they liked or disliked a certain item recommendation.

 .. image:: img/app_screenshots/app_screenshots_3.png
    :height: 720